dawaltconley/soraya-palmer/content/press/Financial-Times__A-Round-Up-of-Debut-Novels.md

 source: Financial Times
 ---

-"In wild, firecracker prose, Palmer whirls the reader into a realm where the real and unreal are constantly changing places.
-It’s a stunning feat of storytelling in itself."
+In wild, firecracker prose, Palmer whirls the reader into a realm where the real and unreal are constantly changing places.
+It’s a stunning feat of storytelling in itself.